 Final decisions of IDHFS may be appealed to the Illinois courts through an action called “administrative review.”
 In connection with administrative review, a provider may request the court to stay enforcement of the final decision pending final disposition of the appeal.
 A complaint for administrative review must be filed within 35 days from the date of the final decision.
 However, if a stay of enforcement is also required, it may be necessary to act faster.
 The grounds for appealing a final decision of IDHFS vary depending on the facts and circumstances of each particular case.

-The attorney’s at Goldberg Law Group have been representing Medicaid providers at IDHFS for over four decades.
+The Illinois Medicaid audit attorneys at Goldberg Law Group have been representing Medicaid providers at IDHFS for over four decades.
 Our clients include physicians, dentists, medical groups and clinics, transportation providers, nursing facilities, home healthcare agencies, and other healthcare providers.
 We routinely represent and advise providers in Medicaid audits, quality reviews, and overpayment and termination actions.
 We offer distinctive knowledge and insight gained from years of experience representing Medicaid providers at IDHFS that enables us to effectively defend Medicaid providers in quality reviews or termination/overpayment actions.
-Our healthcare attorneys also regularly represent Medicaid providers during administrative review of final decisions of IDHFS.
+Our Medicaid audit attorneys also regularly represent Medicaid providers during administrative review of final decisions of IDHFS.